MustangGuy86/sysmon-install/README.md

 In this repository I will be doing a walk through of how to install sysmon on a Windows virtual machine.

-In this setup I will be running a Windows 10 Virtual machine on Vmware.
+For my setup I will be running a Windows 10 Virtual machine on Vmware.
 The iso file for this machine can be downloaded from the following link:

 https://info.microsoft.com/ww-landing-windows-10-enterprise.html